We are recruiting for Advocacy Year 2018-19

 Madey graduated in 2015 from the University of Nottingham with a degree in History, and this year she went on to complete a GDL with City, University of London.
 Prior to joining Just for Kids Law, Madey volunteered as an Adviser at Bexley Citizens Advice Bureau for three years, and more recently trained as a Social Security Representative with the Free Representation Unit.
 She has worked as a Youth Mentor with HeadStart and as a SEN teaching assistant.
 In 2015, she spent three months in South Africa working with a youth development organisation providing holistic support to young orphan children.

 Albinia graduated from the University of Cambridge in 2016, where she was active in feminist politics and organising.
 Since then, she has worked as the assistant to the Headteacher of Kingsford Community School and supported refugees as an intern at Breaking Barriers.
-She is currently living and teaching in France.
+Prior to working for Just for Kids Law she was living and teaching in France.
 Previously, she spent a summer as a community organiser in Togo.

 Augusta Itua, Trainee Youth Advocate, 2016/17